-CUSIP Prefix 47972C, 529055
+CUSIP Prefix 529055

-Submitted in compliance with the provisions of Disclosure Dissemination Agent Agreements between the Commission and Digital Assurance Certification, L.L.C. dated as of April 11, 2012 and December 19, 2019 which were executed in connection with the Commission's \$14,140,000 Water and Sewer System Refunding Revenue Bonds, Series 2012, \$17,820,000 Water and Sewer System Improvement and Refunding Revenue Bonds, Series 2019A, \$4,485,000 Water and Sewer System Improvement and Refunding Revenue Bonds, Series 2019B, and \$21,915,000 Water and Sewer System Improvement and Refunding Revenue Bonds, Series 2019C, respectively.
+Submitted in compliance with the provisions of the Disclosure Dissemination Agent Agreement between the Commission and Digital Assurance Certification, L.L.C. dated as of December 19, 2019 which was executed in connection with the Commission's \$17,820,000 Water and Sewer System Improvement and Refunding Revenue Bonds, Series 2019A, \$4,485,000 Water and Sewer System Improvement and Refunding Revenue Bonds, Series 2019B, and \$21,915,000 Water and Sewer System Improvement and Refunding Revenue Bonds, Series 2019C, respectively.